I’m always on the look out for a nice clean looking wordpress theme. Here’s one (tags: )

 I don’t know how many people I’ve asked about ways that you can create a Table of Contents in Visio.
 It seems like it should be sooooo easy, but no one has ever been able to help me out.

-So I had a bit of ‘R&D time’ this afternoon and was playing with the that posted yesterday, then poked around a few of her other Visio pages, and there, in amongst , I found it!
+So I had a bit of ‘R&D time’ this afternoon and was playing with the Annotation Hiding Macro that Donna posted yesterday, then poked around a few of her other Visio pages, and there, in amongst some comments, I found it!
 A Macro that creates a Table of Contents in Visio for you.

 Hoorah!
 Celebrations all round!